Set 2 Exploratory Analysis of Time Series Data

 • We will use the tidyverse family of packages extensively in this class.
 This package includes the lubridate package, which includes functions to work with date-times.

 • Two of the most common ways to represent time series data are using data frames in which one of the variables is a time object (such as POSIXct or Date) or using a time series object.
-These two representations are shown below with simulated trading data for a single 8-hour trading day.

 2.2 Time Series EDA